software-architecture-guild/katas-2025/README.md

 ![Diagram](future_state/solution_2/context_viewpoint.jpg)

-### Core Components & Flow:
+### Core Components & Flow

 1. **Submission & Preprocessing**
    - Aptitude test short answers, grades and feedback are stored in the **Aptitude Test Historical Database**
    - The **Answers Preprocessing Microservice** converts the answers to embeddings and clusters similar ones to **identify representative examples**
-   - The **Prompt Context Database** keeps short answers, their gradings and feedback that are used as learning set to the actual questions
+   - The **Prompt Context Database** keeps short answers, their grades and feedback that are used as learning set to the actual questions

 2. **AI-Powered Suggestions Generation**
    - The **Suggestions Generator** retrieves clustered examples, expert grades and feedback, integrating them into a **grading prompt**